haidarchikh/complex-AR/README.md

 * Eclipse project that you can import (import existing project into workspace)

 ##Further Information
-For further information please refer to the paper in this repository.
+For further information please refer to [this paper](resources/paper.pdf).